 But what about those who say they are two different breeds?

 Many people will tell you that there are clear distinctions between these dogs.

 One of the main differences is the height.

 According to the AKC, Staffies should stand between 14-16 inches in height.

 American Pit Bull Terriers, on the other hand, should stand between 17-21 inches tall.

 As for weight, the ideal weight for a Staffy is considered to be between 24-38 pounds, whereas the ideal weight of a Pit Bull is between 27-60 pounds.

-In other words, the Pit Bull is generally considered to be larger than the Staffordshire Bull Terrier.
+In other words, the Pit Bull is generally considered to be larger and heavier than the Staffordshire Bull Terrier.

 Their color and the coat are often very similar.

 According to the AKC, the only coat colors allowed for the Staffordshire Bull Terrier are blue, fawn, red, white, black, or brindle.